 Da Soli Restaurant in Haddonfield

-Another Italian restaurant, Da Soli, was recommended by one of the innkeepers, Sherri, upon our arrival so we made reservations when checking in and walked there shortly after our afternoon nap.
+Another Italian restaurant, Da Soli (update: sadly, now closed), was recommended by one of the innkeepers, Sherri, upon our arrival so we made reservations when checking in and walked there shortly after our afternoon nap.
 I have to say that Da Soli is a fantastic restaurant and very accommodating for gluten-free diners.
 It’s busy, lively, and a bit loud, but we loved the contemporary look and fun vibe.
 We were seated upstairs where there are far fewer tables and less activity (normally).

 Diners are allowed to bring in their own alcohol at Da Soli.
 We didn’t know about their BYOB policy, so we hadn’t brought in alcohol.
 However, when we inquired on liquid refreshments, Sherrie, our server (not to be confused with Sherri the innkeeper), offered us some of their complimentary homemade wine and homemade “hooch” when she realized that we had not made our own provisions.
 She described the hooch as similar to lemon ouzo.
 Mr. GFE was game to try the hooch, but I went for the house wine (a reasonably good dry red wine).